coverclock/com-diag-hazer/README.md

 # Dependencies

-The Hazer library, which includes the Hazer, Yodel, and Tumbleweed software stacks, depends on no more than the usual standard C, GNU, and POSIX libraries and commands that come as part of (for example) the full Raspbian 10 (based on Debian "Buster") install for the Raspberry Pi.
+The Hazer library and its utilities depend on my Diminuto library.

-The gpstool and rtktool utilities are built on top of the Hazer library and also my Diminuto library.
 Diminuto is a general purpose C-based systems programming library that supports serial port configuration, socket-based communication, and a passle of other useful stuff. gpstool and rtktool are excellent examples of how to leverage Diminuto to get a lot done in not so much C code.
 I use Diminuto in virtually all of my C-based projects, and sometimes in other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

 If you want to use several of the post-processing scripts for the optional CSV output file, you may need to install the standard command line (lab)